 In the mid-1980s, Harry Reed, the owner of the Lazy "R" campgrounds (now Lazy River), approached Sam about calling at a facility on the site.
 The campground had an enclosed hall which, although it had a cement floor, was suitable for dancing.
 Harry had previously approached Web Mills about the endeavor, but Web, already the club caller for the Newark Circulators, was not interested in founding another club.
 Since the campground was only a mile from Sam's house, Sam accepted Harry's offer, and his second club, the Bunkhouse Reelers, was born.

 The Motivators continued to dance at Granville Baptist Church, and the Bunkhouse Reelers at the Lazy "R" campgrounds, until 1992, when the Harmony Hall facility in Buckeye Lake was completed.
 The Bunkhouse Reelers christened the hall on new year's eve, 1992, and both clubs then moved into the new facility, a structure built explicitly with square dancing in mind.
-Later on, Sam formed a third club, the Harmony DBD group.
-The Motivators and Harmony DBD clubs continue to dance at Harmony Hall today.
-Unfortunately, the Bunkhouse Reelers disbanded in 2012.
+Later on, Sam formed a third club, the Harmony DBD group which remains an active club today.
+Unfortunately, the Bunkhouse Reelers disbanded in 2012, as did the Motivators in 2015.

 Sam turned 80 in 2012.
 He noted he originally intended to retire when he reached this juncture in his life, but he later concluded his square dance calling kept him young, and thus he continued to call dances throughout the central Ohio area.